Search and Replace across all Repositories in a GitLab Instance

 Tons of Merge Requests

-Lets write some script:
+Let’s write a script:

 #!/bin/bash